zhujinx/NB-IoT/README.md

 see what sessions are available.
 The commands for controlling services on these nodes are located in `/local/repository/bin`.

+OAI is a project that is in development.
+As such, it is not always stable and there will be times when it gets into a failed state that it can never recover from.
+Almost always, you will be able to bring things back by either rebooting the experiment from the portal or restarting the services by hand from the command line.

 For more detailed information:

   * [Controlling OAI](https://gitlab.flux.utah.edu/duerig/oai-enb/blob/master/control.md)